fission/examples/samples/nextjs-prefixpath/README.md

 - Build NodeJS app and create Fission package
 - Fission function and HTTP route

+Note:

-Note: build.sh assumes you are using `kind` cluster.
+- build.sh assumes you are using `kind` cluster.
+Please make necessary changes according to Kuberntes cluster type.
+- This example uses modified NodeJs environment and builder.
+These would be available in Fission default NodeJs environment soon.

 ```bash
 ./deploy/build.sh